Modern liberalism in the United States: Richard Nixon

-The chaos of 1968, a bitterly divided Democratic Party and bad blood between the New Left and the liberals gave Nixon the presidency.
-Nixon rhetorically attacked liberals, but in practice enacted many liberal policies and represented the more liberal wing of the Republican Party.
-Nixon established the Environmental Protection Agency by executive order, expanded the national endowments for the arts and the humanities, began affirmative action policies, opened diplomatic relations with Communist China, starting the Strategic Arms Limitation Talks to reduce ballistic missile availability and turned the war over to South Vietnam.
+The chaos of 1968, a bitterly divided Democratic Party and bad blood between the New Left and liberals gave Nixon the presidency.
+Nixon attacked liberals and codified modern conservative ideas like New Federalism, opposition to existing welfare programs in exchange for a heavily means-tested negative income tax with work requirements, and deregulation, but tolerated many liberal policies passed by Congress, which was under near-supermajority control by Democrats for much of his presidency.
+While privately holding dismissive views of the environmental movement, Nixon signed a number of laws passed that guaranteed widespread environmental protections, and reorganized these functions under the Environmental Protection Agency by executive action in 1970, though he did veto the Clean Water Act of 1972, and impounded funds authorized to implement it after Congress's successful veto override.
+He also expanded the national endowments for the arts and the humanities, began affirmative action policies, opened diplomatic relations with the People's Republic of China, starting the Strategic Arms Limitation Talks to reduce ballistic missile availability and turned the war over to South Vietnam.
 He withdrew all American combat troops by 1972, signed a peace treaty in 1973 and ended the draft.
 Regardless of his policies, liberals hated Nixon and rejoiced when the Watergate scandal forced his resignation in 1974.
-While the differences between Nixon and the liberals are obvious – the liberal wing of his own party favored politicians such as Nelson Rockefeller and William Scranton and Nixon placed an emphasis on law and order over civil liberties, with Nixon's Enemies List being composed largely of liberals—in some ways the continuity of many of Nixon's policies with those of the Kennedy–Johnson years is more remarkable than the differences.
+While the differences between Nixon and the liberals are obvious — the liberal wing of his own party favored politicians such as Nelson Rockefeller and William Scranton and Nixon placed an emphasis on law and order over civil liberties, with Nixon's Enemies List being composed largely of liberals — in some ways the continuity of many of Nixon's policies with those of the Kennedy–Johnson years is more remarkable than the differences.
 Pointing at this continuity, New Left leader Noam Chomsky (himself on Nixon's enemies list) has called Nixon "in many respects the last liberal president".

 The political dominance of the liberal consensus even into the Nixon years can best be seen in policies such as the successful establishment of the Environmental Protection Agency or his failed proposal to replace the welfare system with a guaranteed annual income by way of a negative income tax.
 Affirmative action in its most quota-oriented form was a Nixon administration policy.
 The Nixon war on drugs allocated two-thirds of its funds for treatment, a far higher ratio than was to be the case under any subsequent President, Republican or Democrat.
 Additionally, Nixon's normalization of diplomatic relations with the People's Republic of China and his policy of détente with the Soviet Union were probably more popular with liberals than with his conservative base.
 An opposing view offered by Cass R. Sunstein argues that through his Supreme Court appointments Nixon effectively ended a decades-long expansion of economic rights along the lines of those put forward in the Universal Declaration of Human Rights, adopted in 1948 by the United Nations General Assembly.